spitbol/x64/docs/M.md

 If use is made of FCBLKs for i/o association,
 SPITBOL builds a chain so that those in use may be found in SYSXI and SYSEJ.
-The nodes are 4 words long.
+The nodes are four words long.
 The third word contains link to next node or 0, and the fourth word contains a FCBLK pointer.

 ```
-       (XL)                  zero or scblk pointer to first argument
+       (XL)                  zero or SCBLK pointer to first argument
-       (XR)                  pointer to v.v scblk
+       (XR)                  pointer to v.v SCBLK
        (IA)                  signed integer argument
-       (WA)                  scblk pointer to second argument
+       (WA)                  SCBLK pointer to second argument
        (WB)                  0 or pointer to head of FCBLK chain
        JSR  SYSXI            call to exit
        PPM  loc              requested action not possible